-Performing a search is pretty easy.
-The best approach to query find is to inject the Find API, IClient.
-In this example, I'm returning a PageData object, we can then use the standard PageData properties to display that search result: like:
+Performing a search query using Find is pretty easy.
+The best approach to access Find data is to inject the Find API,

-You can get the total number of results returned, like:
+You can get the total number of results returned, like this:

-If you want to only search for certain content types, you can do that like this:
+If you want to only search Find for certain content-types, you can use this code:

-To get the facets, you can use this snippet:
+To get access to the related facets, you can use this snippet: